aminariafar/Implementation-and-Comparison-of-Conventional-Generative-Models/README.md

 ---

 ## 🎯 Educational Context
-This project was developed as part of a **university course project on machine learning and generative modeling**.
+This project was developed as part of a **university course project on generative modeling**.
 It provides hands-on exposure to:
 - Building and training multiple generative models from scratch
 - Comparing performance and sample quality across methods